 But when the faces lacked eyebrows, subjects could identify them just 46 percent of the time.
 Scientists said this indicates that eyebrows are just as important as — or maybe more important than — eyes in allowing us to recognize faces.

 Scientists have established that the shape, color, and thickness of your eyebrows are inherited traits.

-In one major study in 2015, scientists found a strong relationship between inheritance of specific genes and eyebrow appearance.
+In one major , scientists found a strong relationship between inheritance of specific genes and eyebrow appearance.

 Four separate genes may affect eyebrow hair texture, one gene may determine eyebrow shape, five genes affect eyebrow hair color, and one gene determines whether or not you develop a monobrow.

 But, environmental factors also have a lot to do with how your eyebrows look.
 Years of waxing or tweezing your eyebrows can permanently affect their shape.
 Injuries to the skin near your eyebrows can also affect hair growth and eyebrow shape.

 Just as eyebrow characteristics are inherited, so are abnormalities affecting the eyebrows.
 One of the most common abnormalities affecting eyebrows is madarosis, or loss of eyebrows.
 The term madarosis can also refer to loss of eyelashes.
 This can be caused by many different inherited disorders.